azerothcore/acore-docker/README.md

 To startup your authserver and worlserver

+**CONGRATULATIONS! now you have an up and running AzerothCore.
+You can already login with a compatible client**

-If you need to run them in background instead you can use the following command:
+NOTE: If you need to run them in background instead you can use the following command:

 ```Bash
 docker-compose up -d
 ```

-### Access the worlserver console
+### Access the worlserver console and create an account

 Run the following command to get the ID of the worlserver container: